apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-playground-on-eks.md

 # Run KubeBlocks Playground on AWS EKS

-KubeBlocks supports using the `kbcli playground` command to deploy EKS cluster and deploy KubeBlocks on EKS from v0.4.
-This tutorial introduces how to configure this command.
+You can deploy EKS cluster and deploy KubeBlocks on EKS from v0.4 with `kbcli playground` command.

 ## How kbcli works on EKS

-`kbcli` currently supports deploying Playground on [the local host](./run-kubeblocks-playground-on-localhost.md) and the cloud.
-For the cloud environment, `kbcli` only supports deploying AWS EKS clusters.
 When deploying on the cloud, cloud resources are initialized with the help of the terraform script maintained by ApeCloud.
 Find the script at [Github repository](https://github.com/apecloud/cloud-provider).

 When deploying a Kubernetes cluster on the cloud, `kbcli` clones the above repository to the local host, calls the terraform commands to initialize the cluster, then deploys KubeBlocks on this cluster.